mathminx/ReadME-Generator/README.md

   ## Usage

-  To run the application, type node index.js in the command line.
+  The application will be invoked by using the following command: node index.js

   ## License